GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

   up for the deprecation trial and deployed trial tokens to production.
 * December 2022: Origin trial survey sent and feedback received.
 The deprecation trial is extended to Chrome 113.
-* March 2023: The deprecation trial is extended to Chrome 116 inclusive, set to end in Chrome 117.
+* March 2023: The deprecation trial is extended to Chrome 116, and set to end in Chrome 117.
 A [permission-based alternative mechanism](https://chromestatus.com/feature/5954091755241472) is in development, targeting initial release in Chrome 114.
 * May 2023 (tentative): The permisssion-based mechanism rolls out in Chrome 114.